If you’ve read our previous blogs, you must be equipped or at least acquainted with the importance of ‘user’ in any product journey.

-- Lastly, they need to constantly evaluate the product and make changes/improvements wherever necessary.
+- Lastly, they need to evaluate the product and make changes/improvements constantly.

-The very first thing that comes into play when identifying your market positioning is ‘the problem’.
-This means that before you plan anything else, you must clearly understand what problem you are trying to solve, and who the customer is that you’re solving this problem for.
+Before you plan anything else, you must clearly understand what problem you are trying to solve, who the customer is, and who you’re solving this problem.

 The final step is to put your product out in the market and gather feedback from customers.
 Use this feedback to improve your product and make course corrections as needed.

-They both have to be done simultaneously because merely insights never work without the well-made implementation plan and the other way around.
+It is because merely insights never work without a well-made implementation plan and the other way around.

 The focus of strategic thinking is on creating options for organizational success.

-The level of detail in strategic thinking is high, as it is used to generate alternative courses of action,
+The level of detail in strategic thinking is high, as teams use it to generate alternative courses of action.

-While the level of detail in strategic planning is lower because it involves making decisions about resources and time horizons
+In contrast, the level of detail in strategic planning is lower because it involves making decisions about resources and time horizons.

 Strategic planning is needed to implement a chosen strategy through implementation plans, monitoring, and control.